seancorfield/next-jdbc/doc/friendly-sql-functions.md

 What does this mean for your use of `next.jdbc`?
 In `plan`, `execute!`, and `execute-one!`, you can use `col = ANY(?)` in the SQL string and a single primitive array parameter, such as `(int-array [1 2 3 4])`.
 That means that in `next.jdbc.sql`'s functions that take a where clause (`find-by-keys`, `update!`, and `delete!`) you can specify `["col = ANY(?)" (int-array data)]` for what would be a `col IN (?,?,?,,,?)` where clause for other databases and require multiple values.

+#### Streaming Result Sets

+You can get PostgreSQL to stream very large result sets (when you are reducing over `plan`) by setting the following options:

+* `:auto-commit false` -- when opening the connection
+* `:fetch-size 4000, :concurrency :read-only, :cursors :close, :result-type :forward-only` -- when running `plan` (or when creating a `PreparedStatement`).

 [<: Getting Started](/doc/getting-started.md) | [Result Set Builders :>](/doc/result-set-builders.md)